CurrenlyDying/micropute/README.md

 - Saves audio as a single WAV file for the entire recording session
 - Handles service stops gracefully without corrupting files
 - Automatically restarts if crashed
+- Uses a virtual environment to avoid conflicts with system Python

 ## Requirements